How to Say "The squirrel unfolds the map, and then looks at the stars" in Korean | Korean Expression

 Quick Answer: "The squirrel unfolds the map, and then looks at the stars" in Korean is "다람쥐가 먼저 지도를 펴고, 그다음에 별을 봐요." (daramjwiga meonjeo jidoreul pyeogo, geudaeume byeoleul bwayo.).
 Level: A1.

-Want to express "The squirrel unfolds the map, and then looks at the stars" in Korean?
-Say "다람쥐가 먼저 지도를 펴고, 그다음에 별을 봐요.".
-This beginner-friendly sentence uses polite Korean speech.
-Read on for a full breakdown.
+"The squirrel unfolds the map, and then looks at the stars" — in Korean, this becomes "다람쥐가 먼저 지도를 펴고, 그다음에 별을 봐요.".
+A wonderful beginner sentence with polite and warm tone.

 What does "The squirrel unfolds the map, and then looks at the stars" mean in Korean?

-The Korean sentence "다람쥐가 먼저 지도를 펴고, 그다음에 별을 봐요." translates to "The squirrel unfolds the map, and then looks at the stars." in English. "다람쥐가 먼저 지도를 펴고, 그다음에 별을 봐요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "다람쥐가 먼저 지도를 펴고, 그다음에 별을 봐요." translates to "The squirrel unfolds the map, and then looks at the stars." in English.
+Imagine a scene: the squirrel unfolds the map, and then looks at the stars.
+In Korean, this moment is captured as "다람쥐가 먼저 지도를 펴고, 그다음에 별을 봐요.".
+The sentence flows naturally from subject to action.

 Pronunciation guide: daramjwiga meonjeo jidoreul pyeogo, geudaeume byeoleul bwayo.